bigplans47/ruby_kids_dictionary/README.md

-{Definitions Website}
+{Definitions Website, see it on Heroku at https://enigmatic-plateau-22849.herokuapp.com/}

-{The application allows the user to add words to a website then add defitions to the words}
+{The application allows the user to add words to a website then add defitions to the words }

 By {Dan Kiss}